 Epcon Builder Stories With Allison Moore of Twentieth Century Construction

-She grew up on construction sites, as her parents founded Twentieth Century Construction in 1981.
+Allison grew up on construction sites, as her parents founded Twentieth Century Construction in 1981.
 The company is still a family business, now run by Allison and her brothers-in-law, building new homes for families their parents built homes for 40 years ago who are now looking for everything on one floor.

 Host: Hi Allison, thanks for being here.
 I want to talk with you a little bit about your history.
 How did you get into homebuilding and the construction industry?

 Allison Moore: I grew up in construction.
-My parents founded 20th Century in 1981.
+My parents founded Twentieth Century Construction in 1981.
 I grew up on job sites.
 I always loved it.
 Even today, walking into a new construction site, the smell of it is something that I’ve always really loved.
 My path took me from construction to corporate America.
 Then I came back, because I love it so much.

 Host: How did you get involved with Epcon Franchising?